nirajkmr/stockApp/README.md

 1. Once the installation is completed, Run the application by executing `python run.py` in your terminal.
 2. The application will start in development mode at `http://localhost:8000/`.

+## Data Storage

+For simplicity, the application uses a global dictionary `stocks_data` to store stock information and trades.
+In a production environment, this should be replaced with a proper database.
+Also, I have pushed the business logic in the models file.
+This can be organized way better if we use the repository pattern.
+Just now I have tried covering up the basic one.

+## Unit Tests

+Unit tests for the application are available in the `TestStockMarketApp.py` file.
+To run the tests, execute the following command:

+      $ python -m unittest tests/TestStockMarketApp.py

+## I have uploaded the API collection and Screenshot of the output in the mail attachment.